hpe-storage/scod/docs/container_storage_provider/hpe_nimble_storage/index.md

 Consult the [compatibility and support](../../csi_driver/index.md#compatibility_and_support) table for supported NimbleOS versions.
 CSI and CSP specific limitations with Nimble are listed below.

-- Striped volumes on grouped HPE Nimble Storage arrays are not supported by the HPE CSI Driver for Kubernetes.
+- Striped volumes on grouped HPE Nimble Storage arrays are not supported by the CSI driver.
+- The CSP is not capable of provisioning or importing volumes protected by Peer Persistence.

 ## StorageClass parameters